 Biomedical and behavioral Big Data has the potential to advance our knowledge of public health and the world we live in today; however, massive or unstructured data sets can be difficult to analyze using traditional databases and software techniques.
 This obstacle has inspired the creation of the RoAD-Trip program, which entails fellowship support for a minimum 2-week scientific rotation at U.S. research universities with advanced data science resources.
 We are seeking applications from junior-level researchers who possess unique and compelling biomedical data sets, who will be matched with senior-level data scientists with mentoring skills, access to technology, and other resources to assist with novel data analyses.
 New collaborations between scientists who have not worked together previously will significantly increase the chances of making exciting new discoveries having major impact.

 Our program is titled Data Science RoAD-Trip because we aim to invite selected junior investigators to “take to the road” and collaborate with prospective senior data science mentors at one of many eligible research universities across the United States.
-Fellows will be awarded up to $4000 in grant funding to pay for airfare, hotel and per diem and to help defray living expenses during the two week (minimum) data science research training experience.
-Mentors will receive a $1000 stipend for their participation after the research project has been completed.
+After rotations have ended, and project abstracts have been submitted, a $4000 stipend will be granted to non-USC affiliated RoAD-Trip fellows and a travel reimbursement for up to $4000 will be granted to USC affiliated RoAD-Trip fellows.
+The travel budget for USC affiliated fellows is composed of the fellow’s airfare, hotel and per diem to help defray living expenses during the research training experience.
+Non-USC and Non-NIH affiliated mentors will be granted a $1000 stipend for their participation.

 There will be a 2-phase application process.
 During the first phase, the proposal review team will use research abstracts, reported experience, interests and needed resources, to compile a list of possible compatible junior fellows and senior mentors.
 Fellows and mentors will be offered the opportunity to “like” each other on the provided list of compatible matches, and the review team will finalize the “matching” process.
 During the second phase, biomedical scientists and mentors will be asked to jointly submit a Research Plan.
 Learn more about the Data Science RoAD-Trip here .